janvaneck1994/MolPatch/README.md

 Here's what each command option does:

--i: The input pdb file to run MolPatch on
+- i: The input pdb file to run MolPatch on
--rh: Removes water molecules from the PDB file.
+- rh: Removes water molecules from the PDB file.
--rhetm: Removes heteroatoms from the PDB file.
+- rhetm: Removes heteroatoms from the PDB file.
--sc: Splits the PDB file into individual chains before assigning the hydrophobic patch.
+- sc: Splits the PDB file into individual chains before assigning the hydrophobic patch.

 ### Usage